nikikilbertus/InstaHeat/doc_parameters.md

 * `POWER_SPECTRUM_BINS`: (integer, >0) The number of bins used to compute the power spectrum.
 This is only relevant if`POWER_SPECTRUM="1"`, i.e. the power spectrum of $$\phi$$ is included in the output.
 See TODO(link thesis) for details.
 * `TIME_STEP_SKIPS`: (integer, >0) The number of time steps skipped between outputs.
 To avoid large output files, one can skip `TIME_STEP_SKIPS` many time steps, before writing a time slice to disk again.
 * `STRIDE_X`: (integer, >0) The stride in the x-direction of the output of fields.
 To avoid large ouput files, one can output the fields on a smaller grid than they are computed on internally.
-* `STRIDE_Y`: (integer, >0) The stride in the x-direction of the output of fields.
+* `STRIDE_Y`: (integer, >0) The stride in the y-direction of the output of fields.
 To avoid large ouput files, one can output the fields on a smaller grid than they are computed on internally.
-* `STRIDE_Z`: (integer, >0) The stride in the x-direction of the output of fields.
+* `STRIDE_Z`: (integer, >0) The stride in the z-direction of the output of fields.
 To avoid large ouput files, one can output the fields on a smaller grid than they are computed on internally.

 __Remarks__: